oliverfindl/vue-svg-inline-loader/README.md

 * **removeAttributes:**
 Array of attributes which will be removed from image tag and won't be transferred to inline SVG replacement.

+* **md5:**
+Use md5-encoded file path as ID for SVG instead of file name.
+If project containts multiple SVG files with same file name but different file path, both used in same component, this is must.

 * **xhtml:**
 In XHTML mode attribute minimization is forbidden.
 Empty attributes are filled with their names to be XHTML-compliant (e.g. `disabled="disabled"`).